Twisted moments of L-functions and spectral reciprocity: Introduction

 In the special case $q = \ell = 1$, $F = \E_0$, a beautiful formula for the fourth moment was envisaged by Kuznetsov in the late 1980s and completed by Motohashi \cite{Mo}.
 This formula, however, has different features.
 Our proof decomposes the fourth moment as $4 = 3+1$, whereas Kuznetsov and Motohashi use a decomposition of the form $4=2+2$.
 While more symmetric on the surface, their setup leads to convergence problems that are overcome by considering a carefully designed \emph{difference} of the holomorphic and the Maa{\ss} spectrum.
 In particular, everywhere positive test functions $\mathfrak{h}$ as in Lemma \ref{lem1}c) are in general excluded.
 (As long as $\ell = q = 1$, one can exploit the fact that there are no holomorphic forms of small weight to circumvent this problem, but for more general values of $q$ and $\ell$ this device is not available.)
 This is probably the reason why this formula seems to not have been used for applications.

 Our formula should be seen as a contribution to the rich theory of automorphic forms on ${\rm GL}(2) \times {\rm GL}(4)$ in the special situation where the ${\rm GL}(4)$ function is an isobaric $3+1$-sum.
 A corresponding reciprocity formula for $\mathcal{M}^-_{q, \ell}(s, w; \mathfrak{h})$ could also be established, in fact in an analytically simpler fashion (cf.\ \cite[end of Section 2]{Mo}).
-A spectral reciprocity formula in the \emph{archimedean} aspect -- i.e.\ the level is kept fixed, but the spectral parameter is varying -- for generic automorphic forms $F$ on ${\rm GL}(4)$ with an additional twist by the parity
+The structure of the argument indicates that a linear combination of these two formulae is an exact involution; it would be very interesting to provide a formal proof of this statement.